House Painting in Palm Springs

 Can you match original mid-century modern color schemes?

 Yes.
-We research period-appropriate color palettes for Alexander homes, Krisel designs, and other MCM architects active in Palm Springs.
+We research period-appropriate color palettes for mid-century modern homes in Palm Springs.
 We can match original colors from historical references or help you select new colors that respect the design intent of the architecture.
 Desert-inspired earth tones, bold accent doors, and warm whites that read correctly under Palm Springs light are our specialty.

 What sheen should I use on my Palm Springs home?